Jesper Uneken

-Jesper Uneken (born 9 August 2004) is a Dutch professional footballer who plays for Jong PSV of the Eerste Divisie.
+Jesper Uneken (born 9 August 2004) is a Dutch professional footballer who plays for Allsvenskan club Sirius.

 Early life

 Born in Den Bosch but based in Rosmalen, he started in the youth teams of PSV Eindhoven from the 2011–12 season.
 After progressing through the youth teams and captaining the PSV under-18 side, he signed a two-year professional contract with the club in 2023.

 Career

+PSV

 Uneken made his professional debut for Jong PSV in the Eerste Divisie against NAC Breda on 6 March 2023.
 In October 2023, he was training with the PSV first team and scored in a behind closed doors training match against Helmond Sport.
 He scored his first professional goal on the 23 October 2023, netting a hat-trick in the Eerste Divisie against FC Eindhoven.

-He scored on his Eredivisie debut for PSV on 6 April 2024, in a 5-1 home win against AZ.
+He scored on his Eredivisie debut for PSV on 6 April 2024, in a 5–1 home win against AZ.